spiffe/tornjak/docs/tornjak-quickstart.md

 Note that there are three key differences in the StatefulSet file from that in the SPIRE quickstart:

 1. There is a new container in the pod named `tornjak`.
-   a.
-This container uses environment variables to configure the Frontend.
+   1. This container uses environment variables to configure the Frontend.
-   b.
-This container uses arguments to pass arguments to the Backend.
+   1. This container uses arguments to pass arguments to the Backend.
 2. We create a volume named tornjak-config that reads from the ConfigMap `tornjak-agent`.
 3. We create a volume named `test-socket` so that the containers may communicate